w3c/wai-curricula/content/index.md

 Each module also specifies competencies that students are expected to have prior to taking a course, and the competencies that instructors are expected to have to deliver it.

+These modules follow a universal design approach.
+They provide advice for different components, scenarios, and users.

 ## Future Outline

 The table below shows ideas for future curricula.
 When completed, they will be linked from here.
-Currently only the first curriculum "Introduction to Web Accessibility" is available.
+Currently the first curriculum "Introduction to Web Accessibility" is available.
+The second, "Developing Accessible Content', is drafted.

 <table caption="Tentative Outline" class="dense">
   <tbody>